enochj316/PWA/README.md

 ## Description

-Track your workouts with Fitness Tracker.
-The app will keep track of every exercise in your workout.
-The app dashboard will display weekly summary graphs of all workouts done in a week.
+A Full Stack web application built with express, node and indexDB.
+With this application you can keep track of your finances by adding expenses and income.

 ## Table of Contents